Stateful Behaviour

 StateGraph.EnumerateDown(...)

-method with interfaces to invoke a message in order.
+method with interfaces to invoke a message in order from the parent to the leaf.
+For example:

 public class MyCoreController : CoreController<MyCoreProjectContext>